 As described in the 2010 WZB Open Access Guideline, the WZB strongly advocates and supports the publication of research findings by its own researchers, and publicly funded researchers in general, in digital and freely accessible form.

 The Research Information Unit coordinates the activities of the WZB in the area of Open Access.

 All WZB researchers are welcome to take advantage of our customized individual advising services on various aspects of Open Access publishing.
 For more information, please contact the Open Access Advisor, Mr. Alessandro Blasetti.

 Prior to an advising session on the possibilities of Open Access publishing in scientific journals, we recommend you look at our overview of the various OA options for journal articles by WZB researchers.
-WZB researchers enjoy currently special conditions for many journals of these six publishers: Springer, Taylor & Francis, Wiley, Sage, Cambridge University Press and De Gruyter.
-A regularly updated list of these journals can be found here.
+WZB researchers enjoy currently special conditions for many journals of these seven publishers: Taylor & Francis (Routledge), Springer, Sage, Cambridge University Press, Wiley, De Gruyter and Emerald.
+A regularly updated list of these Journals can be found here.

 Basic information about Open Access is available on our webpage “About OA”.

 We make sure that all OA publications by WZB researchers are disseminated, made permanently accessible, and referenced in relevant central repositories embedded in various online search environments.
 As a result, research results become even more visible.

 Our comprehensive Green OA Service gives all WZB researchers the opportunity to ensure free public access and increased visibility even for those publications (especially recent peer-reviewed journal articles) that were first published in conventional form and were not freely accessible immediately upon publication.
 This type of OA is often called Green OA.